-Table 2 gives the percentage of female students in various undergraduate programmes from the year 1994 up to 2008/09.
-The first thing worth noting is that the average female enrolment for all undergraduate programmes remains well below a quarter of the total enrolment over the last 15 years.
+Table 2 gives the percentage of female students in various undergraduate programmes from the year 1994 up to 2010/11.
+The first thing worth noting is that the average female enrolment for all undergraduate programmes remains well below a quarter of the total enrolment over the last 16 years.
 It is, however, intriguing to spot that between 1994 and 2006, more female students joined in programmes that contain education component.
 Some of the reasons for this enrolment trend have been elucidated in the earlier paragraphs-in particular, the role of PEDP and SEDP cannot be overemphasized.
-This trend was overturned in 2006 whereby more female students choose to pursue BA (Social Works) and BA (Sociology) and consistently maintained the same path for academic year 2007, 2007/08 and 2008/09.
+This trend was overturned in 2006 whereby more female students choose to pursue BA (Social Works) and BA (Sociology) and consistently maintained the same path for academic year 2007 to 2010/2011.
 In the meantime, the lowest percentage of female was registered in B.Com programme.

-All in all, during the last fifteen years, about 40% of enrolled students have been studying the degree in education; 17% have been enrolled in LLB programme; about 15% in business management; 7% in Arts and Social Sciences; and 7% in pure sciences.
-Strictly speaking, over 60% of undergraduate students at the OUT are studying for degrees in three major fields: Education, Law and Business Management.
+All in all, during the last seventeen years, about 43% of enrolled students have been studying the degree in education; 17% have been enrolled in LLB programme; about 13% in business management; 13% in Arts and Social Sciences; and 14% in pure sciences.
+Strictly speaking, over 70% of undergraduate students at the OUT are studying for degrees in three major fields: Education, Law and Business Management.